 Reading in a dimly lit setting ruins your eyesight

 If you’ve spent years reading by candlelight, torchlight or other dim light then fret no more.
 Researchers at the Indiana University School of Medicine in Indianapolis have concluded that reading in a dimly lit setting does not cause any permanent damage to your eyesight.
 While it might cause dry eyes or eye strain at the time, the effects are temporary.
 Good news too for those of you who tend to sit in rather close proximity to the TV - it won’t ruin your eyesight, despite what your mother may have told you.

-You can ‘catch up’ on missed sleep at the weekend
+You can ‘catch up’ on your missed sleep at weekends

 Vitamin C prevents colds

 The myths surrounding colds and cold prevention are plenty, and a common one is the belief that taking vitamin C will help prevent you catching a cold or shorten its duration.
 Studies into Vitamin C have found little to no benefit from vitamin C for the prevention or treatment of the common cold.
 In fact, when vitamin C was tested for cold treatment in several studies, it was found to have no more effect on the length of a cold than a placebo.

 For sure being obese isn’t good for your health, but being what some people might consider ’fat’ isn’t necessarily the worst thing for you from a health perspective.
 What people sometimes underestimate is the health risks associated with being underweight, which can sometimes be worse for us.
 Researchers at Tohoku University identified that those over 40 and classed as underweight were at greater risk of heart disease and pneumonia than those who were classed as overweight.